ttopper/CPSC128/docs/M04_Repetition/28-simulation.md

 # Simulation

-In a simulation problem we write a program that simulates a real world process, relying on our ability to generate random numbers to take account of the uncertainty of real-world processes like whether newborns are girls or boys, how long it will take to unload an airplane, the chances a vehicle will turn left or right or go straight.
-If we do this enough times we can make a reliable estimate of the probability of a real-world event occurring.
+In a simulation problem we write a program that simulates a real-world process, relying on our ability to generate random numbers to take account of the uncertainty of real-world processes like whether newborns are girls or boys, how long it will take to unload an airplane, the chances a vehicle will turn left or right or go straight.
+If we do this enough times we can make a reliable estimate of the probability of some event occurring.

 Because we are usually simulating to find out what will happen only because we don't already know what will actually happen they are